markyu0401/network-security/_episodes/03-sslstrip.md

 ![HTTPS Login Page]({{ page.root }}/fig/sslstrip/victim-https-login.png)

 Log in with the username and password (use *admin* for both username and password).

+> ## HTTPS-based connection
+>
-If a warning indicates this connection is not secure, please ignore it and confirm the security exception.
+> The connection between the client and the server is HTTPS-based by default.
+HTTPS  If a warning indicates this connection is not secure,
+> please ignore it and confirm the security exception.
 This is because of the self-signed certificates we used.
+{: .callout}

 Now, let us conduct a SSL Strip attack which will cause the server website and all communication between the server and victim to employ insecure HTTP.